pedroposada/serverless-s3-cloudfront-plugin/README.md

 # serverless-s3-cloudfront-plugin
-Plugin for serverless framework to create an S3 bucket and a CloudFront distribution in AWS
+Plugin for serverless framework to manage an S3 bucket and a CloudFront distribution in AWS

 ## Installation
 In your terminal type